patrickbucher/sicp/diary.md

+# 2023-03-11 (Sa)

+After the enforced break yesterday, I picked up exercise 3.47, part b.
+I modeled it roughly after part a, but didn't bother to refine it further.

+Tomorrow, I plan to do the last two exercises of the _Concurrency_ section.
+Then I leave the next 40 or so pages about _Streams_ for another time.
+After more than seven months of SICP, I feel quite comfortable that I'll be able to do so, if I actually want to do so.

+I'd like to shift my focus to more practical concerns, for the moment.

 # 2023-03-10 (Fr)

 The day had to come: no SICP today due to a heavy flu that prevented me from